-Step 3 – Adding fake snow
+Step 3 – Adding faux snow

 This part can either be very fun or very nerve wrecking.
 It really depends if you enjoy having sparkly snow all over your place, and yourself or not, lol.

-After opening the package of fake snow, it quadrupled in size.
+After opening the package of faux snow, it quadrupled in size.
 I swear!!!
 I had two empty jars with a lid at the ready to store the leftover but ermmm, nope.
 That was not gonna fit.
 So now it is happily stored away in a trash bag and an extra shopping bag for safety reasons, lol.